outdoorbits/little-backup-box/README.md

 <code>curl -sSL https://raw.githubusercontent.com/outdoorbits/little-backup-box/main/install-little-backup-box.sh | bash  2> install-error.log</code></li>
 </ol>
 <h2>Update</h2>
 To update you can perform a webUI-based one-click update.
-Just follow the instructions at the <a href="https://github.com/outdoorbits/little-backup-box/wiki/03.-Installation#update>wiki</a>.
+Just follow the instructions at the <a href="https://github.com/outdoorbits/little-backup-box/wiki/03.-Installation#update">wiki</a>.

 <h2>Contribute</h2>
 <ul>
-	<li>If you've found a bug or have a suggestion for improvement, open an issue in the [Issues](https://github.com/outdoorbits/little-backup-box/issues) section.</li>
+	<li>If you've found a bug or have a suggestion for improvement, open an issue in the <a href="https://github.com/outdoorbits/little-backup-box/issues">Issues section</a>.</li>
 	<li>If you could spend a bit of time and add a new language - great, just tell me, it's easy!</li>
 	<li>To add a new feature or fix issues yourself, follow the following steps.</li>
 </ul>